hauvoong/purity/README.md

 **Project Overview**

 Purity is a responsive, one-page wellness site, designed to help and support people on their mental health journey.
 It is a simple and clear layout allowing users to access self-help content to improve their mental health.
 The layout is designed to be spacious, with warm and vibrant tones.
+The current layout is the MVP - focus was creating a good foundation to build from.

 Purity contains five main elements: